riot/riot/doc/guide/index.md

 ### Tag syntax

-On a Riot custom tag the HTML layout is defined first, JavaSript second.
+In a Riot custom tag the HTML layout is defined first, JavaSript second.
 HTML is coupled with expressions that are 100% JavaScript.

 Characteristics: